jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Object Reference with a Class

-Similar to an *object* having a class, an *object reference* might have a class.
-Then merely objects of that class may be referenced.
+Similar to an *object*, an *object reference* might also have a class.
+Then merely objects of that class can be referenced.

 <img src="images/Classes.014.png" width="200" />